tiprankstipranks

 The Company's Wholesale Funding Sources May Prove Insufficient to Replace Deposits at Maturity and Support Operations and Future Growth.

 The Company must maintain sufficient funds to respond to the needs of depositors and borrowers.
 As a part of its liquidity management, the Company uses a number of funding sources in addition to deposit growth and cash flows from loans and investments.
-These sources include Federal Home Loan Bank advances, issuance of Brokered CDs, proceeds from the sale of loans, and liquidity resources at the holding company.
+These sources include Federal Home Loan Bank advances, issuance of brokered certificates of deposit, proceeds from the sale of loans, and liquidity resources at the holding company.
 The Company's financial flexibility will be severely constrained if the Company is unable to maintain access to wholesale funding or if adequate financing is not available to accommodate future growth at acceptable costs.
 Turbulence in the capital and credit markets may adversely affect liquidity and financial condition and the willingness of certain counterparties and customers to do business with the Company.

 The Company is Subject to a Variety of Risks in Connection With Any Sale of Loans it May Conduct.